Aug 04, 2022

 Having a license protects your business from fines.
 Without a license, your state or city may halt your business until you achieve all the requirements to own one.

-That is why applying for a business license is one of the first things you should do.
+That is why applying for a business license is one of the first things you should do when starting a business.
 However, you may not need a business license in several specific areas until you hit a certain revenue threshold.
 In other words, be sure to keep yourself informed on the local laws.

 Licensing is fundamental to your eCommerce growth.
 Having a legitimate business will help you acquire loans and partnerships more easily.
 On top of that, it enables you to claim some expenses as tax deductions.